 Artist Statement - Botany Series

 I’ve always been a walker.
-That, and a bit of a hoarder.
-I can’t walk anywhere without coming home with pockets filled with rocks, a handful of seed pods or interesting sticks, and maybe a dead bug or two.
+That, and a bit of a scavenger.
+Inevitably as I journey home, my pockets will contain a few rocks, a handful of seed pods or interesting sticks, and maybe a dead bug or two.
 Goethe purportedly observed, “You really do not see a plant until you draw it.”
 And so, the “walk” continues in my studio, where I draw and paint and make mixed media pieces with collected natural objects.

-Recently this collection expanded to include over 250 deaccessioned or donated herbarium samples, provided by the staff of the Kathryn Kalmbach Vascular Plant Herbarium at Denver Botanic Gardens as part of a 2022 artist residency.
-Herbarium specimens are a way of making the ephemeral permanent, filed as part of a genetic library telling a scientific story.
-But that’s not the only story a plant can tell.
+Recently this collection expanded to include over 400 deaccessioned herbarium sheets.
+In herbaria, preserved botanical specimens render the ephemeral permanent, filed as part of a genetic library telling a scientific story.
+But that’s not the only story plants can tell.

 Civilizations throughout time have imbued plants with symbolic meaning and, in some cases, magical powers.
 Many of the earliest written records concern the study of botany: categorizing plants, studying their physical characteristics, and cataloging the effects they induce on mind and body.
 As such, plants were attributed with metaphysical powers and came to represent abstract ideas or qualities.